GluuFederation/docs-ce-prod/3.1.2/source/integration/saas/google.md

 ## Test

 1. Create a user in Gluu Server representing the Gsuite account you want to log into.

-1.In the Trust relationShip make sure you have release the following attributes: `email, yourcustomAttribute and username`
+1. In the Trust relationShip make sure you have release the following attributes: `email, yourcustomAttribute and username`
 1. Make sure the user created in step one has the field named `yourcustomAttribute` and `email` populate with a right email(example `user@yourdomain`).
 1. Open a different browser and point it at [this](https://accounts.google.com/signin/v2/identifier?continue=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&followup=https%3A%2F%2Fmyaccount.google.com%2Fintro%3Futm_source%3DOGB%26utm_medium%3Dapp&osid=1&service=accountsettings&flowName=GlifWebSignIn&flowEntry=ServiceLogin) link and provide the user email(example `user@yourdomain`).
 1. Enjoy!